lntran26/gridsearchcv_cli/project/README.md

 gridsearch.py: error: the following arguments are required: pickle file
 ```

-When run with the `-h|--help` flag, it should produce a longer help document:
+When run with the `-h|--help` flag, it will produce a longer help document:

 ```
 $ ./gridsearch -h